pnwairfire/fera-apps-consume/README.md

 ```

 ### Building
 Consume is written in Python so there is no build.
+Consume runs under both Python 2 an 3

 ### Tests
 Consume has regression tests.
 Run them like so (note that Consume runs under both Python 2 and 3):